cs-tungthanh/doc-learn-everything/Techs/Event Loop in javascript.md

 ---
 tags:
-  - Event-Loop
   - microtask
   - macrotask
+  - js
-  - javascript
+  - event-loop
 ---
 # Concept
-JS is a single-threaded programming language, it has a single call stack and it can do one thing at a time → that’s what single thread means.
+JS is a single-threaded programming language
+-> It can only execute one line of code at a time (do one thing)

+**Event loop** is a mechanism that enables JS to handle asynchronous operation effectively

+Event loop as **a continuous cycle** that monitor for events from various sources **Event** can include:
+- Network, file, database I/O
+- Time expiration
+- User Input

 There're 3 parts:
 - **Call stack (LIFO)**: when you step into a function, you put s.th onto the stack, when you return func, you pop off the top of stack.